 He is married with three sons and two daughters; two of his sons, Goodliving and Emanuel, also work on the mountain with him and Pat.

-A good leader believes in his/her team and needs to be an effective communicator and to be fair in their expectations of team members' abilities.
-A good leader has confidence, integrity, is respectful and fair and is willing to change direction when required.
-Leaders lead, they take responsibility for their actions, both when successful and when they fail.
+A good leader believes in his/her team.
+They need to be an effective communicator and to be fair in their expectations of their team members' abilities.
+A good leader has confidence, integrity, is respectful and fair, and is willing to change direction when required.
+Leaders lead; they take responsibility for their actions, both when successful and when they fail.
 We are all leaders in our own right and when we do not get good leaders to follow, we need to be good self-leaders.

 Elbrus 2014 Russia : A 7-Summit Challenge

 "When Teena Gates and I first spoke first about her ambition to climb mountains she was 23 stone in weight wiht a height of 4 foot 11 inches.
 She was overweight, unhealthy and had a dream to make a change in her life and become healthy, fit and climb mountains.
 She needed to lose weight and over 12 months lost nearly half her body weight - 10 stone.
 Teena is inspirational in her approach and we have worked together and have had amazing experiences in training and climbing together as she has made her dreams a reality to achieve her Everest in climbing mountains, from the hills in Ireland to trekking peaks in Nepal to the slopes of Mt Elbrus in Russia.
 Below is her blog on Mt Elbrus.
 Once again proving that if you want something badly enough, you can achieve it.
 If you plan, train and are part of a focused team you will achieve your ambitions in life.
 Teena explains in her blog her feelings of anxiety, frustration, fear, excitement and elation at summiting Mt Elbrus in Russia." - Pat Falvey